MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-players-have-a-forgiveness-problem.md

 Hackers of earlier eras in the game have since been glorified.
 Hackers like Cyclic have had their stories romanticized.
 Just look at how many documentaries portray the Riot vs Cyclic rivalry.

 Andromeda has had his story told using common story blocks.
-The generic three act structure.
-I like to call it the "rise, fall, and rise again" model, where the "fall" is them being exposed for hacking, and the "rise" is them returning to the game to play legitimately.
+The reliable three act structure.
+In Andromeda's case, I like to call it the "rise, fall, and rise again" model, where the "fall" is them being exposed for hacking, and the "rise" is them returning to the game to play legitimately.

 One thing is sure: Geometry Dash players sure love a good redemption story.